ichux/elements/README.md

 2. replace *dev* that appears in the *Set Up for Development* section with *prod* e.g. _make tests c=dev_ will become _make tests c=prod_

 # Essential files
-*make bootstrap* is meant to create two essential files: *.env* and *core/per_settings.py*.
+*make bootstrap* is meant to create an essential file: *.env*.
 Feel free to alter these files to taste.

-And be careful not to run it more than once as it overwrites whatever is inside *.env* and *core/per_settings.py*
+And be careful not to run it more than once as it overwrites whatever is inside the *.env*

 > the .env file:
 It contains variables used by both Django and Docker to ensure the app works well.

-And

-> the core/per_settings.py file:
-It contains exactly the same thing in core/settings.py and more.
-Plus you can add other necessary variables to taste.

 # The included Makefile
 Type *make* on your terminal, while inside the directory that contains this code and see the help it offers.
 Plus, there are examples of how to use some necessary commands contained in it.